Forensic Chemists (Back to Top)

 Fingerprint Specialists (Back to Top)

-As a DEA Fingerprint Specialist, you will have the opportunity to use state-of-the-art examination techniques to develop latent prints, assist in crime scene investigations, provide testimony in courts of law, and conduct training for law enforcement officials.
+As a DEA Fingerprint Specialist, you will have the opportunity to use state-of-the-art examination techniques for development and comparisons of latent prints, support DEA Special Agents in their investigations, assist with clandestine laboratory investigations, provide testimony in Federal, state and local courts of law, and conduct training for DEA Forensic Chemists and law enforcement officials.

 DEA is looking for Fingerprint Specialists who have experience: